rsuntkOrgs/mtk_connectivity_module/README.md

 > Supported platform: `MT6765` and `MT6768` (adding more platform support in the future)

 > [!WARNING]
 > This driver is intended only for 4.19.x.
-Not for 4.14.x or below.
+Not for 4.14.x or below. for 4.14.x, check [staging-4.14](https://github.com/rsuntkOrgs/mtk_connectivity_module/tree/staging-4.14)

 ### Mediatek required configurations
 > [!NOTE]